The average cost of a stolen record is $242. See how much your organization can save with cloud data protection: Generate your ROI report.

 If we combine password hashes with clear text passwords into one category, then passwords would make the fifth spot, above phone numbers (appeared in 30% of breaches).
 For the most part, passwords exposed in breaches were hashed with Bcrypt or another secure algorithm.
 However, in some cases, especially in older breaches, passwords were encrypted with weaker algorithms like SHA-1 or MD5.
 In other cases, passwords were simply exposed in cleartext.

-- Financial entities like Capital One, Korea Credit Bureau, Experian, and Equifax made up 8% of mega-breaches.
+- Financial entities like Capital One, Korea Credit Bureau, Experian, and Equifax made up 8% of data breaches.

-- Marketing firms, which included sales companies like Apollo as well as email marketing firms like Verifications.io and big data platforms like Oracle’s BlueKai made up 7% of mega-breaches.
+- Marketing firms, which included sales companies like Apollo as well as email marketing firms like Verifications.io and big data platforms like Oracle’s BlueKai made up 7% of data breaches.
 This industry had the largest total number of records impacted.

-- Breaches of governmental agencies in the US and abroad also made up 7% of mega-breaches.
+- Breaches of governmental agencies in the US and abroad also made up 7% of data breaches.
 These include the Philippines’ Commission on Elections (COMELEC), the UK Revenue and Customs as well as the US Office of Personnel Management.

 The remaining industries have relatively less representation in the dataset, though it’s worth calling attention to Telecom, Security, and Media given that these industries have a higher proportion of records exposed.